To be eligible for Medicare, there are certain requirements you must meet. You qualify for full Medicare benefits if:

 You have or plan to get COBRA.
 If you are trying to decide between getting COBRA or Medicare, we understand how confusing this decision process can be.
-We strongly encourage you to contact one of our Benefit Advisors to discuss your situation and get their expert advice on what to do.
+We strongly encourage you to contact one of our advisors to discuss your situation and get their expert advice on what to do.
 If you already have COBRA and aren’t sure what to do when you turn 65, it may make the most sense for you to plan to enroll in Medicare during your Initial Enrollment Period.
-We encourage you to contact one of our advisors to discuss the details of your situation and receive personalized advice on what is the ideal choice for you.

 How other benefits (Social Security, Railroad Retirement Board, Veterans Affairs, TRICARE, etc.) could impact your Medicare benefits.
 If you receive retirement benefits from another source, Medicare may or may not work with those benefits.
 We encourage you to contact one of our advisors to find out more about how Medicare may work with your benefits and what the right steps are for you.

 How to know if you will pay for Part A or receive it premium free.
 Part A includes a monthly premium.
 However, most people do not have to pay for this.
 You can get “premium-free” Part A if you or your spouse paid Medicare taxes while working for at least 10 years (40 quarters).
 If you do not qualify for premium-free Part A, the monthly premium in 2019 is $437.